fieldtrip/website/example/bids_nirs.md

 # Converting an example NIRS dataset for sharing in BIDS

-{% include markup/danger %}
+{% include markup/warning %}
-The [BIDS standard](https://bids.neuroimaging.io) does currently not specify how to represent NIRS data.
-This example - and the support that is implemented in the **[data2bids](/reference/data2bids)** function - should be considered as a preliminary proposal to help researchers with their existing data.

-See this [Google doc](https://bids.neuroimaging.io/bep030) with the draft specification that is being discussed.
+NIRS is part of the [BIDS standard](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/11-near-infrared-spectroscopy.html) as of version 1.8.0 and uses the [SNIRF file format](https://github.com/fNIRS/snirf/blob/v1.1/snirf_specification.md).
 {% include markup/end %}

 ## Artinis

 Artinis is a company specialized in NIRS that is located close to Nijmegen, and hence at the Donders we regularly have shared projects with them.
 Artinis makes large laser-based, but also diode-based wearable NIRS systems.

-The windows software that comes with the Arinis system is called "Oxysoft", it writes data in the proprietary `.oxy3` or `.oxy4` formats.
+The windows software that comes with the Arinis system is called "Oxysoft" and it writes data in the proprietary `.oxy3` or `.oxy4` formats.
 Although the file format is not open, FieldTrip has reading functions for it (as pre-compiled MATLAB code) in the `external/artinis` folder, which are automatically called by the normal reading functions and **[ft_preprocessing](/reference/ft_preprocessing)**.
 A peculiarity of the Artinis data format is that you always have to provide an extra file called `optodetemplates.xml` with the data.
-In that XML file additional header information about the measurement setup (used in Oxysoft) is stored, including the optode and channel configuration and template optode locations for display on screen.
+That XML file (used in Oxysoft) contains additional header information about the measurement setup, including the optode and channel configuration and template optode locations for display on screen.

 ### Example